ninal1811/sep11-freedom-project/entries/entry04.md

 <hr>

-In this Engineering Design Process, I am continuing to "creating a prototype."
+In this Engineering Design Process, I am continuing to "create a prototype."
 Throughout our findings, we noticed that Cloud Firestore works with our project better than RealTime Database.
 As both databases help store data and use the information that is inputted, Firestore allows user to store their data in the cloud.
 This is beneficial to my freedom project, "TO-DO LIST" because allows the user's task to automatically in sync with the system.
 We began planning the base of our To-Do List on the index.HTML and script.JS and we will be working on the code throughout the next few weeks.

 <hr>